Timm49/similar-content-laravel/README.md

 **Generate embeddings of your databases content**

-Use the built-in Artisan command to generate embeddings for all existing records of a given model.
+Use the built-in Artisan command to generate embeddings for all existing records for all defined models.
 Once that's done you'll probably want to add a couple of lines your application code to handle it automatically when new records are created or updated.
 The embeddings are stored in your database.

 **Get similar content**